UCLCSSA/User-Specification/Function-Specification.md

 #### 2.2 Post Block

-Each *Post* inside post page will be displayed as a post block.
-A post block should include following elements.
+Each *post* inside each category page SHALL be displayed as a post block.
+A *post block* should include the following elements:

 - Time
 - Title